Holiday Times for Washington DC

 Hear the 10 commandments!

 We are required to hear the 10 commandments as they are read from the Torah.
-The 10 commandments will be read Monday morning at approximately 11AM Followed by an amazing Dairy Buffet Kiddush!
+The 10 commandments will be read Monday morning at approximately 11AM Followed by a delicious dairy buffet Kiddush!